 This content is provided by Chambers.
 Learn more about our methodology

-Highly regarded junior who often appears unled in significant pensions cases and specialises in professional negligence and regulatory aspects.
+Highly regarded new silk who often appears unled in significant pensions cases and specialises in professional negligence and regulatory aspects.
 He is experienced in appellate matters, including those before the Supreme Court.

 A respected pensions junior with considerable regulatory experience.
 He has acted in some of the most high-profile pensions disputes and trials.
 He has advised on high-value financial support direction actions, and related allegations of professional negligence.
-He is particularly known for his work defending the targets of regulatory action.
+He is particularly known for his work defending clients against regulatory action.

 Brian Green QC